 Content warning on the below: unpleasant imagery needs to be addressed in order to properly contribute to the subject of this blog post.

-Since women are property, they could be treated awfully, especially if they were promiscuous.6 In Hosea 1, the prophet is told to marry ‘a wife of whoredom’ and ‘have children of whoredom’.
+Since women were considered property, they could be treated awfully, especially if they were promiscuous.6 In Hosea 1, the prophet is told to marry ‘a wife of whoredom’ and ‘have children of whoredom’.
 In the following chapter, he is told to say ‘to your brother, Ammi’ (“my people”) and ‘to your sister, Ruhamah’ (“pitied”) the following:

 2 Plead with your mother, plead—